Darxo/Hardened/README.md

 ### Enemies

+- Introduce a new **Headless** effect, which sets the headarmor to 0 and redirects any attack to hit the body and grants immunity to **Distracted**
+	- This effect is given to Ifrits, Spider Eggs, Headless Zombies, Saplings and Kraken Tentacles
+	- Remove the now redundant perk **Steelbrow** from Ifrit, Sapling and Kraken Tentacle

 **Brigands:**
 - **Scoundrels** no longer spawn with **Wooden Shields**.
 Instead they can now spawn with **Old Wooden Shields**.
 They now spawn with a **Knife** instead of **Dagger**/**Woodcutters Axe**
 - **Vandals** no longer spawn with **Kite Shields**.
 Instead they can now spawn with **Old Wooden Shields**